bluenviron/goroslib/README.md

 * Standard messages are available in folder `msgs/`
 * Examples provided for every feature, comprehensive test suite, continuous integration

-The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS) and APIs (Master API, Parameter Server API, Slave API).
+The library provides its features by implementing in pure Go all the ROS protocols (xml-rpc, TCPROS, UDPROS) and APIs (Master API, Parameter Server API, Slave API).

 ## Installation